mikatxu/bd-portfolio/README.md

 # bd-portfolio

-A JQuery custom slider in a WordPress plugin.
+A slider in a WordPress plugin tailored for an architect.

-## Usage
+## Utilisation

 Le portfolio est structuré à l'aide de shortcodes.